-Minneapolis—September 20, 2010—On Nov.
-18, 2010, The Richard W. Riley College of Education and Leadership at Walden University will award $5,000 grants to three P–12 schools that host Educator for a Day events as part of the nationwide celebration of American Education Week, being observed Nov.
-14–20, 2010.
-This is the fourth year Walden will honor schools and educators across the nation with its campaign in support of the National Education Association’s Educator for a Day program.
+Minneapolis—October 9, 2009—On Nov.
+19, 2009, The Richard W. Riley College of Education and Leadership at Walden University will honor schools and educators across the nation with its campaign in support of the National Education Association’s (NEA) Educator for a Day program.
+Walden will award $5,000 grants to three P–12 schools that host Educator for a Day events as part of the nationwide celebration of NEA’s American Education Week, to be observed Nov.
+15–21, 2009.

 About Walden University

-For 40 years, Walden University has supported working professionals in achieving their academic goals and making a greater impact in their professions and their communities.
-Today, more than 42,500 students from all 50 states and more than 100 countries are pursuing their bachelor’s, master’s or doctoral degrees at Walden.
+Since 1970, Walden University has supported working professionals in achieving their academic goals and making a greater impact in their professions and their communities.
+Today, more than 33,000 students from all 50 states and more than 90 countries are pursuing their bachelor’s, master’s or doctoral degrees at Walden.
 The university provides students with an engaging educational experience that connects them with expert faculty and peers around the world.
-Walden is the flagship online university in the Laureate International Universities network—a global network of more than 50 online and campus-based universities in 21 countries.
+Walden is the flagship online university in the Laureate International Universities network—a global network of 45 online and campus-based universities in 20 countries.

 Walden offers more than 36 degree programs with more than 140 specializations and concentrations.
 Areas of study include health sciences, counseling, human services, management, psychology, education, public health, nursing, public administration, technology and engineering.
 For more information, visit www.WaldenU.edu.
 Walden University is accredited by The Higher Learning Commission and a member of the North Central Association, www.hlcommission.org.